-Military to Move Against Terrorist Financiers, Uncovers Plan to Attack Critical Infrastructure
+Military to Move against Terrorist Financiers, Uncovers Plan to Attack Critical Infrastructure

 Ikechukwu Aleke in Abuja

-The Defence Headquarters (DHQ) has announced plan to go against financiers of terrorists and other crimes in Nigeria as part of effort to deny the criminal elements freedom of action.
+The Defence Headquarters (DHQ), has announced plans to go against financiers of terrorists and other crimes in Nigeria as part of effort to deny the criminal elements freedom of action.

-The DHQ, also noted that the easiest way to bring terrorists to their knees was to block their source of funding by targeting those who fund their nefarious activities.
+The DHQ, also noted that the easiest way to bring terrorists to their knees is to block their source of funding by targeting those who fund their nefarious activities.

-The military also uncovered plan to attack critical infrastructure in parts of the country.
-Director, Defence Media Operation Maj Gen Edward Buba, made this disclosure, while addressing a press conference in Abuja.
+The military also said it has uncovered plan to attack critical infrastructure in parts of the country.
+Director, Defence Media Operation, Maj.
+Gen. Edward Buba, made this disclosure while addressing a press conference in Abuja.

 He noted that the troops have boots on the ground and are fighting in several dimensions to crush the enemy.
 According to him, indeed, troops are fighting on ground, air, at sea as well as in the cyber dimension in several parts of the country.

-He noted that the common denominator in all military operations were the terrorists, adding that these terrorists are the enemy that must be fought and defeated.
+He noted that the common denominator in all military operations are the terrorists, adding that these terrorists are the enemy that must be fought and defeated.

 Buba said the terrorists are responsible for keeping the nation in an almost constant state of counter terrorism and counter insurgency, stressing that the DHQ is aware of some of the plans to target some critical infrastructure in the country.